"The next Messi": Video of Kudus' dribbles in the Premier League excites fans

 Reactions to the video of Kudus' dribbles in the Premier League

-The video got many people excited especially the West Ham fans known as the Hammers.
+The video got many people excited, especially West Ham fans known as the Hammers.
 The Hammers talked about it being a privilege to have Kudus as part of the club.

-Below are some of the exciting opinions from footballer lovers in the comment section of West Ham's Instagram:
+Below are some of the exciting opinions from footballer lovers in the comment section of West Ham's Instagram post:

 kobe_boujee said: